ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 ## Teabox

 I have been regularly buying tea from Teabox, and I have had nothing but good experiences.
 They are based in Siliguri, West Bengal, which is a few hours away from Darjeeling.
-The entire experience, from the website and product to delivery and customer service, has always impressed me.
+The entire experience, from their website and product to delivery and customer service, has always impressed me.

 #### Website